dciancu/unifi-protect-unvr-docker-arm64/README.md

 > Also remember to disable auto update of the console and applications in the console settings.

 > [!TIP]
-> Works on Raspberry Pi (tested with a Pi 4 model B 4GB)
+> Works on Raspberry Pi (tested with Pi 4 model B 4GB)

 ## Usage